 Udemy also offers a wide variety of courses; however, most of their classes are designed by individual instructors.

-Udemy has one of the largest online course catalogs, offering more than 204,000 online courses!
+Udemy has one of the largest online course catalogues, offering over 250,000 online courses!
 You can find courses in almost every subject area and niche and learn a variety of specific skills.
-They have a huge catalog of quality business courses.
+They have a huge catalogue of quality business courses.
 High-quality trailers are provided to help to assess if an individual course is right for your needs.

 One of the biggest differences between Udemy and Coursera is that, unlike Coursera, they do not rely on partnerships with universities and companies to provide their material.
 As a result, almost anyone can put together an online course to teach on Udemy and they can teach on almost any topic.